AdobeDocs/commerce-operations.en/help/operational-playbook/intro/commerce.md

 # Adobe Commerce

 Adobe [!DNL Commerce] is the leading platform for open commerce innovation.
 Every year, Adobe [!DNL Commerce] handles over $100 billion in gross merchandise volume.
-Adobe [!DNL Commerce] gives customers the power to create unique and engaging shopping experiences, out-of-the-box features, and the unlimited ability to customise, a flexible headless architecture, and seamless third-party integrations.
+Adobe [!DNL Commerce] gives customers the power to create unique and engaging shopping experiences, out-of-the-box features, and the unlimited ability to customize, a flexible headless architecture, and seamless third-party integrations.

 There are two versions of [!DNL Commerce]: